 - if appropriate, use ICT and appropriate technologies with confidence

-The Higher Project qualification is a standalone qualification and can be taken by learners as an addition to their GCSE or other Level 2 qualifications; some learners may take it alongside Level 3 qualifications.
+The Higher Project qualification is a standalone qualification and can be taken by students as an addition to their GCSE or other Level 2 qualifications; some students may take it alongside Level 3 qualifications.

 The qualification contributes to the 14 – 16 performance measures in England but since 2014 no longer contributes to the five A* –C headline measure.